freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 Follow these guidelines for setting up freeCodeCamp locally on your system.
 This is highly recommended if you want to contribute regularly.

-Some of these contribution workflows – like fixing bugs in the codebase or curriculum – you'll need to run freeCodeCamp locally on your computer.
+Some of these contribution workflows – like fixing bugs in the codebase or curriculum – need you to run freeCodeCamp locally on your computer.

 > [!TIP]
 > If you are not interested in setting up freeCodeCamp locally, consider using Gitpod, a free online dev environment.